 Most of our feline barn candidates are feral or semi-feral.
-Though most of the time we also have social cats who are also barn candidates.
-Most of the social cats we adopt into the barn homes are usually cats who are nippy/bitey, or they do not use the litter box.
+We rarely have friendly cats needing barn homes, but when we do these cats are usually nippy/bitey, or they do not use the litter box.
 Our volunteers who run our Barn Cat Program work with adopters to make the best match possible for both the cat and the adopter.
 Many of the cats who were adopted through this program have developed loving bonds with their adopters.

 Adopters of barn cats will need to provide fresh food and water daily for these cats along with any needed veterinary care to keep them happy and healthy.
 There is no adoption fee for cats adopted through our Barn Cat Program though donations are greatly appreciated.
 If you are interested in adopting a cat through this program please fill out our Barn Cat Inquiry Form.
 After you submit the form, our volunteers will be in touch with you shortly.

 When you adopt a barn cat you are not only saving a life, you are also provided with a chemical free, non-toxic rodent and pest control!